-As part of Calpe's strategy, the board is seeking to diversify the book of business into other licence classes.
+As part of Calpe's strategy, the Board has been seeking to diversify the book of business into other licence classes.
 Calpe currently holds licence classes to write Motor Vehicle and Motor Vehicle Liability, Fire and Natural Forces, Damage to Property, General liability and Assistance.
-However, the previous absence of an independent financial strength rating coupled with Calpe's disciplined approach and focus on underwriting profit made adding new classes challenging.
-Calpe will continue to review the potential to expand its class base, but not at the expense of achieving its required margin.
+Up until now the absence of a rating has hindered expansion.